Support for Faculty

 - Incorporating ways to sustain the course and/or project

-- Connecting you with colleagues in the fields of engaged scholarship and community-based research
+- Connecting you with colleagues in the fields of engaged scholarship and community-engaged learning

-Please note that community-based experiences in courses must include options accessible to students with disabilities.
+Please note that community-engaged learning experiences in courses must include options accessible to students with disabilities.
 The Disabled Students Program is available to help resolve any challenges involving students with disabilities, including issues related to off-campus activities and wheelchair access.

 Resources for Staff